EssentialsX/Website/Discord-Rules.md

 #### Get Your Project Added
 If your project meets the following criteria, send Trent#4071 a message.
 - [x] Preferrably open source (although we can make exceptions).
 Can be behind a paywall like FactionsUUID.
-- [x] Non trivial project
+- [x] Non-trivial project
 - [x] Has a fair amount of active users/plugin downloads/repository forks/etc.

 #### Benefits of having your project here:
 * Part of an active community of OSS developers and users!
-We grew to 100 users in less than a week.
+We grew to 100 users in less than a week and already have almost 700 users.
-* Project lead will be given `Developer` role and can give contributor to others.
+* A `Project Lead` role that makes you stand out and can give contributor to others!
 * Other OSS developers close by that you can harass to help with your project <3

 ## Roles